flenniken/collections/docs/collection-maker.md

 Create a tmp folder with images and their thumbnails.
 Make sure the folder contains:

-* at least 8 preview images and no more than 20
+* start with 8 to 20 of your best photos.
+Pick ones with a story you can write about.
 * each image has a thumbnail
 * all images are jpg
 * preview files end with -p.jpg